Las Vegas Dream Team Criminal LawyersDe Castroverde Las Vegas Criminal Defense Attorneys

 At De Castroverde Criminal & Immigration Lawyers, we can defend you against:

-• How Much Does a Criminal Defense Lawyer Cost?
+• How Much Does a Criminal Defense Attorney Cost?

 There is no set answer because each case is different.
 As you can see above, we represent several kinds of criminal cases, and there are variations within each of those categories as well.
 Lesser charges, like misdemeanors, may cost less in the end than felony charges.
 Facing multiple charges may also cost more.